Vodafone/vault-plugin-aead/README.md

 * To-BE-TESTED - Consider how to manage the policies for endpoint and secret engine access
 * TODO - Consider an on-prem replication, so have a farm on prem and cloud with the same keys, and what technical, cost, and license implications there might be
 * DONE - in config - Settle on the 'Additional Data' - right now i have used the name of the field, i think this is industry practice, but what is VF's strategy
-* TODO - Test behaviour and performance for different data shapes
+* IN-PROGRESS - Test behaviour and performance for different data shapes
-* TODO - Write another test framework.
+* DONE - Write another test framework.
 Right now the author of the plugin also authored the performance test framework - so if I missed, or mis-calculated something - I probably did it in both places
 * DONE - Confirm that it is impossible to decode the plaintext-binary-kms-encrypted keyset that is stored in the BQ routine on bq sync
 * DONE - Decide on where to keep the config for target BQ routines
 * TODO - Determine the impact on performance of having the Vault audit logs enabled